AShaw126/AShaw126/README.md

 - 👋 Hi, I’m @AShaw126
-- 👀 I’m interested in learning how to code using visual scripting.
+- 👀 I’m interested in learning how to code using visual scripting and level design.
-- 🌱 I’m currently learning games technology in college.
-This includes using Unreal Engine.
+- 🌱 I’m currently studying games design at university.
 - 📫 How to reach me: alexklshaw@gmail.com

 <!---